Luis Arraez Player Props: Marlins vs. Cubs

 Cubs Pitching Rankings

-- The pitching staff for the Cubs has a collective 9.5 K/9, the sixth-best in the league.
+- The pitching staff for the Cubs has a collective 9.4 K/9, the eighth-best in MLB.

-- The Cubs have the fourth-ranked team ERA across all league pitching staffs (3.35).
+- The Cubs' 3.35 team ERA ranks fourth among all MLB pitching staffs.

-- Cubs pitchers combine to give up the sixth-fewest home runs in baseball (23 total, one per game).
+- The Cubs surrender the sixth-fewest home runs in baseball (23 total, 0.9 per game).

-- Stroman (2-2 with a 2.17 ERA and 30 strikeouts in 29 2/3 innings pitched) gets the start for the Cubs, his sixth of the season.
+- Kilian starts for the first time this season for the Cubs.

-- The right-hander's last time out was on Sunday against the Los Angeles Dodgers, when he went five innings, surrendering five earned runs while allowing six hits.
+- The 25-year-old righty makes his season debut and his first appearance in more than a year.

 © 2023 Data Skrive.
 All rights reserved.